-All committee meeting agendas and minutes must be posted to the College website in a timely manner.
-Committee Chairs are required to submit their approved meeting agendas, minutes, reports, presentations, and any other pertinent materials within 72 hours of meetings to merrittgovdocs@peralta.edu.
+All committee meeting agendas and minutes should be posted to the College website in a timely manner.
+Committee Chairs are asked to submit their approved meeting agendas, minutes, reports, presentations, and any other pertinent materials within 72 hours of meetings to merrittgovdocs@peralta.edu.

 NOTE: The Participatory Governance Repository is not a means of communication.
-Therefore, committee chairs are still responsible for disseminating meeting agendas publicly prior to meetings in accordance with the Brown Act.
+Therefore, committee chairs are still responsible for disseminating meeting information.